CodeIsPoetri/ngx_http_hello_world_module/README.md

 # Nginx Module Template

-This example reads the `X-Api-Key` and outputs its value in a JSON response.
+This example reads the `X-Api-Key` header and returns `401 Unauthorized` if its value differs from `lkashjdkalsjdaljhf6er65rt7ks`.

 ## Configuration